Jeffrey Fermin

 "Based on the summary above and referencing our company handbook along with previous case outcomes, determine which party's actions may have deviated from our standards.
 What would be the recommended course of action in line with our policies?"

-This allows you to quickly identify potential discrepancies in behavior and ensure that your next steps are both consistent with past practices and fair to all parties involved.
+This follow-up helps you drill down into accountability by comparing the witness statements to established guidelines.
+Vera can be trained with your handbook and historical data, which lets you identify potential discrepancies in behavior and ensure that next steps are consistent with past practices and fair to all parties involved.

 Anonymous feedback can often be vague, leaving important details unclear.
 When employees report issues like unprofessional behavior or exclusionary practices without providing specifics, it becomes difficult to take targeted action.

-The Prompt:
+The prompt:

 "Generate five neutral follow-up questions to clarify this anonymous report about unprofessional behavior while ensuring the respondent's identity remains protected."

-Example Output
+Example output:

 • Can you describe a specific instance when this behavior occurred?